MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 # Performance efficiency in your IoT workload

-IoT systems range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers act as gateways for cloud connectivity.
+IoT systems include device, edge, and cloud components, and range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers act as gateways for cloud connectivity.
 The number of devices, their physical and geographical placement, and the number of messages they send or receive are a few of the factors that define the performance efficiency of an IoT workload.

 Performance efficiency also includes an IoT workload's ability to scale efficiently to meet demands.
 A benefit of the cloud is geographical availability and the ability to scale services on demand.
 You can scale Azure IoT services with little or no application downtime.